jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

     - Muraresku, B. C. (2020). *The Immortality Key: The Secret History of the Religion with No Name.* St. Martin's Press.

 [^picot2020]: Picot, C., Berard, A., Grenet, G., Ripoche, E., Cucherat, M., & Cottin, J. (2020).
 Risk of malformation after ondansetron in pregnancy: An updated systematic review and meta‐analysis. *Birth Defects Research, 112*(13), 996-1013.

+[^macrae1998]: MacRae, E. (1998).
+Santo Daime and Santa Maria–The licit ritual use of ayabuasca and the illicit use of cannabis in a Brazilian Amazonian religion. *International Journal of Drug Policy, 9*(5), 325-338.